 If you already have one or more inguinal hernias you will be more susceptible to additional hernias forming.

-There are some types of abdominal weakness that can be improved upon (working on your core strength for example), but if you have chronic muscle weakness from birth or muscle weakness due to the natural aging process, you are at greater risk.
+There are some types of abdominal weakness that can be improved upon (working on your core strength for example), but if you have chronic muscle weakness from birth or muscle weakness due to the natural aging process, you are at greater risk of a groin hernia.

 Straining during urination, bowel movements or chronic coughing takes a toll on your abdominal muscles.